 Xylotek devloped and fabricated a set of five laminated bamboo strucutres for Grant Associates' award-winning Guangzhou Garden at the RHS Chelsea Flower Show.

-Intended for use by wildlife and humans, and ranging in height from 1.8 to 8.4 metres, the towers are made of laminated mōsō bamboo (Phyllostachys edulis), a fast-growing, sustainably sourced bamboo that is easier to recycle than typical construction materials.
+Intended for use by wildlife and humans and ranging in height from 1.8 to 8.4 metres, the towers are made of laminated mōsō bamboo (Phyllostachys edulis).
+This fast-growing, sustainably sourced bamboo is more straightforward to recycle than typical construction materials.

 Each tower consists of vertically aligned curving upright elements, wrapped with a bracing lattice of curved spiralling strips hand-bent into place and fixed around the uprights.
-Xylotek worked from early design stages to develop the geometric and structural principles and to determine the best material to use.
-The lattice patterns wrapping around each tower vary, with features recurring at different scales.
+Xylotek worked from the early design stages to develop the geometric and structural principles and determine the best material.
+The lattice patterns around each tower vary, with features recurring at different scales.

-On the largest and smallest towers, the wraps spiral in continuous regular patterns, whilst the intermediate ones are covered with shorter ribbon-like strips conveying a sense of randomness, although underlying repetitive patterns can be discerned.
-The larger structures feature a bench and observation platform, and entranceways leading towards them are made of bamboo strips re-laminated to form Gothic arches, a form that recurs in the clamshell-like tower, which carries a swing.
+On the largest and smallest towers, the wraps spiral in continuous regular patterns, whilst the intermediate ones are covered with shorter ribbon-like strips conveying a sense of randomness.
+However, underlying repetitive patterns can be discerned.
+The larger structures feature a bench and observation platform, and entranceways leading towards them are made of bamboo strips re-laminated to form Gothic arches.
+This form recurs in the clamshell-like tower, which carries a swing.

-Xylotek’s aim was to create lightweight lattice structures whose geometries would work in sympathy with their structural actions, using the principles of the gridshell to provide stiff, curved structures.
+Xylotek aimed to create lightweight lattice structures whose geometries would work in sympathy with their structural actions, using the principles of the gridshell to provide stiff, curved forms.

-To this end, we carried out a series of physical tests and structural analyses to determineviable bending curvatures and the rates of twist that could be achieved bystrips of the laminated bamboo at different cross-sections.
-Feedback betweenworkshop-floor experiments, full-scale prototypes and digital simulationenabled them to find optimum geometries.
+To this end, we carried out a series of physical tests and structural analyses to determine variable bending curvatures and the twists rates that laminated bamboo strips could achieve at different cross-sections.
+Feedback between workshop-floor experiments, full-scale prototypes and digital simulation enabled them to find optimum geometries.

-The structures were assembled in Xylotek’s Bristol workshop - the largest structure requiring a bespoke axially rotating assembly framework to be developed in order to allow the wrapping elements to be wound onto a temporary armature until its own stiffness was achieved.
+The structures were assembled in Xylotek’s Bristol workshop - the largest structure requiring a bespoke axially rotating assembly framework to be developed to allow the wrapping elements to be wound onto a temporary armature until its stiffness was achieved.

 The garden was designed on behalf of the China-based culture project consultancy Creativersal.
 Its main sponsor was the Administration of Forestry and Gardening of Guangzhou Municipality.